Cold Flu Season, use these Healthy Food Remedies

 Cottage Cheese: Try getting some protein into your system once you begin to eat.
 Both cottage cheese and maybe eggs are probably some good choices.
 It’s easier on the digestive system.

 Yogurt: Yogurt can possibly help with trying to fight off a cold or the flu virus.
 The probiotics in yogurt help to fight disease and create higher white blood cell count.
-It’s also packed with protein and is easily digested by the stomach.
+It’s also packed with protein which helps maintain a well balanced immune system and is easily digested by the stomach.

-Hope this article still finds you well in the cold flu season and continue to be well.
+Hope this article still finds you well in the flu season and continue to be well.
 The only way our bodies stay healthy is by eating right.
 It’s always enjoyable to get out of the house and go out to eat with friends and family.
-On a regular basis, many people are eating out and the food doesn’t always have the freshest ingredients so you are missing out on vitamins and not getting the most nutritional value out of the food.
-Why not choose to eat a more nutritional meal and stay healthier during the cold flu season.
-With Debbie @ Debbie’s Home Cooked Meals I can help make that happen for you.
-I am a personal cooking service coming to your own home and preparing dinner right in your own kitchen.
-Dinner is ready and waiting your arrival.
-You can email me at email@example.com or contact me @ 908-788-6873
+Many people are eating out and the food doesn’t always have the freshest ingredients .
+You may be missing out on vitamins and not getting the most nutritional value out of the food.
+Why not choose to eat a more nutritional meal and stay healthier during the flu season.